seyedali-dev/treeclip.v2/README.md

 - [ ] Plugin system for custom processors
 - [ ] Multiple inputs
 - [ ] Commands and Options completion
-- [ ] Add don't overrite output file option
+- [ ] Add don't overwrite output file option
+- [ ] Add tree option showing and writing a tree structure of traversed file(s)
+- [ ] Optimize performance (use concurrency and parallelism)
+- [ ] Add init option for basic init (.treeclipignore with basic init like .gitignore)

 But honestly?
 I built this to learn Rust and solve my immediate problem.
 If you find it useful, awesome!
 If you want to contribute, even better! ♡